EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/06_pinia.md

 <br />

-> Measure with the Vue Devtools **Timeline / Component render** track before
+> Measure before reorganizing anything: record a **Timeline**, click once, and count
-> reorganizing anything.
+> the component updates — the method from the Devtools sequence in day 1.

 ---